How To Pass The Life and Health Insurance Exam

 Remove All Distractions

 Put aside all of your social networks, mobile apps, and computer games during your study sessions.
-If you can’t resist the urge to check notifications or reply to messages, search for an app that will block all sources of distractions for a certain period.
+If you can’t resist the urge to check notifications or reply to messages, search for an app that will block all sources of distractions for a certain time period.

 Divide Studying Into Small Sessions

-In fact, it can cause more harm than help.
 It’s better to plan everything ahead of time and spread out your study periods for at least one week before the exam.
 In this way, you will have enough time to develop a deeper understanding of the subject.